 For all evaluations, Campus and District Assessment Personnel will ensure that current versions of applicable assessments are used and that those administering the assessments have adequate familiarity with how the test is to be administered.
-This includes ensuring that the instruments used in an evaluation are valid, reliable, and administered in accordance with the instructions provided by the producer of the assessment.
 Assessment Personnel will also consider whether any extenuating circumstances exist that might impact the assessment such as the health of the student, environmental factors, absences, or other outside influences.